ratiw/vuetable-2-tutorial/doc/lesson-13.md

 The `append-params` is an object containing a list of key-value pair.
 Anything you put in here will be converted to key-value query string and appends to the default query string.

-In our case, the API endpoint we use provide the filter functionality via the `filter` keyword.
+In our case, the sample API endpoint we use provides the filter functionality via the `filter` keyword.
 If you want only the records that contain the word "**dan**", the `filter=dan` must be added to the query string that send to the API.

 So, we will bind `append-params` prop to a new variable called `moreParams` in our MyVuetable component like this to later use it in our event listeners.

 ```vue
   // MyVuetable.vue

   <template>
     //...
     <vuetable ref="vuetable"